Partisan exchanges punctuate first congressional hearing on Bowe Bergdahl deal

 Legislators from both parties also complained that the Obama administration failed to notify Congress ahead of time, as required by the National Defense Authorization Act for transfers of Guantanamo detainees.

-Rep. Buck McKeon, R-California, the committee chairman, labeled as “misleading and at times blatantly false” White House officials’ explanations at a classified briefing Monday for making the exchange and not notifying Congress beforehand.
+Republican Rep. Buck McKeon of California, the committee chairman, labeled as “misleading and at times blatantly false” the explanations by White House officials at a classified briefing on Monday for making the exchange and not notifying Congress beforehand.

 ‘We could have done a better job’